tarun8055/Pizza-Sales-Report/README.md

 <!-- add descreption in your own words -->

-During my internship period, I participated in multiple community-oriented activities .....<!-- add descreption in your own words -->
+During my internship period, I actively participated in several community service activities that focused on social welfare, environmental sustainability, and support for underprivileged individuals.
+These initiatives helped me gain a deeper understanding of social responsibility and the role individuals play in contributing to community development.

+Through active involvement in these activities, I learned the importance of empathy, compassion, and collective effort in addressing social challenges.
+Engaging directly with people in need made me more aware of real-life issues faced by underprivileged communities and motivated me to contribute beyond academic and technical responsibilities.
+These experiences strengthened my sense of civic duty, encouraged ethical behavior, and helped me develop a balanced perspective between professional growth and social contribution. .....<!-- add descreption in your own words -->

 ### **Activities Involved**
 <!-- add the location where you given -->
-- **Blood Donation** – Donated blood and supported basic assistance tasks during the camp.

  <!-- add the location where you have panted -->
 - **Tree Plantation Drive** – Participated by planting trees and contributing to environmental improvement.